NDunn244/azure-network-protocol/README.md

 <br />

 <p>
-Next we will perpetually ping the Linux machine with the command ping -t.
-This will continually ping the machine until we decide to stop it, while the Windows machine is pinging the Linux machine we will go to the Linux machine and block inbound ICMP traffic on its firewall.
-Once we do that we will stop receiving echo replies from the Linux machine.
-We will block ICMP by creating a new Network Security Group on the Linux machine that will be set to block ICMP.
-We can allow traffic by allowing ICMP on the Linux Network Security Groups page on Azure.
+In the next step, you will perpetually ping both virtual machines with the command ping -t(ping 10.0.0.5 -t).
+This will continually ping between both virtual machines until you decide to stop it.
+In the meantime, in the Linux virtual machine, we will block the inbound ICMP traffic on its firewall so the perpetual ping will stop.
+In Azure, you will go to the Ubuntu virtual machine's network security group and add a new security rule in inbound security rules.
+We will set the protocol to ICMP and make it deny anything that comes before the SSH rule.
+Once this is set, the Windows virtual machine will stop receiving echo replies from the Ubuntu machine and will get "Request Time Out" in Powershell.
 </p>
 <p>
 <img src="https://i.imgur.com/aTG3sxe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>